Outdoor Fun

 Tia Juanita’s Fish Camp

-A family-friendly restaurant with a colorful casual feel and a menu blending Cajun and Tex-Mex flavors.
-Tia Juanita’s offers a kids menu.
+Tia Juanita’s is a family-friendly restaurant with a colorful, casual feel.
+Its menu blends Cajun and Tex-Mex flavors.
+Tia Juanita’s also offers a kids’ menu.

 Where to Stay in Beaumont